 Kimberly is a researcher for canine nutrition and longevity.
 She feeds and teaches the importance of offering only biologically and species-appropriate foods to canines (and other animals).
 Understanding the adverse affects of anti-nutrients found in foods that are not appropriate for dogs, all meals she feeds and creates revolve around building the correct and appropriate dietary platform to allow for optimal digestion, absorption, and assimilation.
 While some dogs do well on some plant material and fruit, others do not.
 Thus this is taken into consideration when creating meal plans for clients.
 Kimberly will utilize vegetables and fruit only in the correct context and in the correct form to allow for optimal nutrient uptake and value.
 Kimberly has a solid grasp on the adaptation of domestic dogs and works to educate her clients correctly on the media-hyped AMY2B gene in domestic dogs.
 The dog food industry has used this adaptation potential in the modern canine to convince the public (and veterinary students) that dogs have evolved into omnivores rather than the facultative carnivores that they are.
 Having been educated in epigenetic gene expression, the AMY2B gene (codes for amylase, a carbohydrate digestive enzyme) is understood in the correct scientific context of adaptation within a species for survival purposes.
 Carbohydrates, have no place in the canine diet as expressed by the National Research Council (NRC) in their work Nutrient Requirements of Dogs and Cats (NRDC).
 The NRC states, “Thus, there appears to be no requirement for digestible carbohydrate in dogs provided enough protein is given to supply the precursors for glucogenesis.”
 What follows within the book is an in depth discourse on numerous research studies in which dogs were fed diets void completely of carbohydrates and consisting entirely of fats and proteins.
 In all these studies, no dog suffered any ill effects whatsoever.
 In fact, dogs on a diet void of carbohydrates had a greater athleticism, performance, and endurance than the carbohydrate fed dogs.
 Thus Kimberly follows the research within the NRC’s NRDC for macronutrients (proteins and fats) and micronutrients (vitamins and minerals).
 All diet plans meet the NRC Recommended Allowance (RA) for dogs.

 Kimberly is a guardian to six dogs, all of whom eat a species-appropriate raw diet.
 Two of Kimberly’s dogs are registered service animals (ESAs).
-She also has ten chickens and two ducks!
+She also has thirty-four chickens and two turkeys.
+Kimberly and her husband have an organic homestead where they rescue animals in need.

 Board Certification # 70643412